Kick (service)

-Kick (also known as Kick.com) is a video livestreaming service.
-It is operated by Kick Streaming Pty Ltd and backed by online casino company Stake.com and streaming personality Trainwreckstv.
+Kick (also known as Kick.com) is an Australian video livestreaming service.
+It is operated by Kick Streaming Pty Ltd and backed by online casino company Stake and streaming personality Trainwreckstv.
 Kick was founded in 2022 as a competitor to Twitch, with a focus on looser moderation, higher revenue shares for streamers, and the inclusion of online gambling content which has been banned from other platforms.
 In 2023, Kick made multiple high-profile deals with streamers including Adin Ross and xQc.
 In Q3 2025, StreamCharts listed Kick.com as the fourth most watched livestreaming platform (among those monitored by the site) behind YouTube, TikTok, and Twitch.
-Kick is also the sponsor of the Sauber Motorsport racing team in Formula One.
+From 2023 until the end of 2025, Kick was also the sponsor of the Sauber Motorsport racing team in Formula One.

 Corporate structure

 The Kick streaming platform had its inception in December 2022.
 To formalize its operations as a registered company in Australia, Kick Streaming Pty Ltd was established on 14 November of the same year.
-The sole shareholder of Kick Streaming is Easygo Entertainment Pty Ltd.
+The sole shareholder of Kick Streaming is Easygo Entertainment Pty Ltd. Its parent company Easygo Entertainment was registered days prior on 8 November 2022.

-In a July 2023 interview, Craven said Kick is not currently profitable.
+In a July 2023 interview, CEO Ed Craven said Kick is not currently profitable.
 However, the company tentatively plans to become profitable through advertising in one to three years.
 In March 2025, Kick partnered with data analytics firm Streams Charts to launch the Kick Road Campaign, aiming to support emerging streamers with fewer than 100 concurrent viewers.
 The initiative offers a $50,000 prize pool, including a $20,000 grand prize for the streamer with the highest watch time.
 At the same time, Kick Dev opened its public API and introduced a $100,000 developer fund to encourage the creation of third-party tools that enhance the streaming experience.